arsalan-99/House_Price_prediction_model/README.md

 #  Bangalore House Price Prediction Model

 This project builds a machine learning model that predicts house prices in Bangalore using key features such as location, total square footage, number of bathrooms, and BHK count.
-The dataset undergoes thorough preprocessing, including cleaning, outlier removal, feature engineering, and one-hot encoding to ensure high-quality inputs.
+The dataset undergoes thorough preprocessing, including cleaning, outlier removal, feature engineering, and one-hot encoding to ensure high-quality inputs. <br>
   A Linear Regression model is then trained on the prepared data, achieving around 85% accuracy.
 The final model can estimate property prices for any given combination of location and home characteristics, making it suitable for integration into web applications or real estate tools.

 ---